goauthentik/authentik/website/docs/user-group-role/groups/manage_groups.md

 description: "Learn how to work with groups in authentik."
 ---

 Groups are collection of users.
-Refer to the folowing sections to learn how to create and manage groups, assign users and roles to groups, and how [permissions](../access-control/permissions.md) work on a group level.
+Refer to the following sections to learn how to create and manage groups, assign users and roles to groups, and how [permissions](../access-control/permissions.md) work on a group level.

 ## Create a group